wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
-= 4.5.38 =
+= 4.5.39 =
-- Feeds sorted alfabetically in xml feed settings
-- Image in item selection tool shows on othet side
-- Save and close button added to store editing
+- Save and close button added to store editing (now using javascript instead of php)

 Full changelog on http://wpaffiliatefeed.com/category/releaselog/